 - Of patients with both head and neck complaints, 82% had both migraine and spondylosis, which, when combined with the high response rate to injections raises the possibility of cervicogenic headache.

-People with hypermobile EDS are more likely to have migraine, and their migraine disease is more frequent and disabling.
+People with hypermobile EDS are more likely to have migraines, and their migraine disease is more frequent and disabling.

 Some of the examples we give of what people talk to us about may mimic what is happening to you, so many problems causing so much pain that the amount of pain is making all the pain worse.
 The same is true for the intensity of migraines.